fergusonB/TauriGPT/README.md

 - Lightweight and responsive desktop application
 - Built with the powerful Tauri framework and SvelteKit
-- Supports OpenAI's GPT-3.5-turbo API
+- Supports OpenAI's GPT-3.5-turbo and GPT-4 API
 - Easy to set up and use, just bring your own API key
 - Cross-platform compatibility